variantstudios/greeleydowntown.com/pages/more/announcements/index.md

 [**The Kress Cinema & Lounge**](https://www.facebook.com/kresscinema/){: target="_blank"} - Closed until further notice in the interest of public/employee health.

+[**The Nerd Store**](https://www.facebook.com/Thenerdstore/){: target="_blank"} - Will remain open, but new store hours are 11am-8pm Monday through Saturday.
+The game room is fully closed, there is no open play or gatherings, we apologize for all those affected.
+They are devloping their curbside pickup system to allow you to get what you need without the need to leave your car.

 [**Tower 56 Distilling**](https://www.facebook.com/Tower56/){: target="_blank"} - Buy bottles and merchandise from the Tasting Room Monday-Friday 11am-1pm & 4-6pm and Saturday 11am-1pm, buy bottles from their liquor store partners, get bottles delivered to your house through their partnership with Coral Bay, and find out soon how to get gift cards on-line.

 [**The Blue Mug Coffee Bar and Roastery**](https://www.facebook.com/thebluemugcoffee/){: target="_blank"} - Take out and drive thru only for the next 30 days.
 They are implementing online ordering and e-gift cards that can be accessed through our website Gift card promotions available for those that are able to support their business during this time (buy $50 get $10 free or buy $100 get $25 free).